Solidarity measures to support Ukraine and sanctions against Russia

 The European Council

 The European Council consists of the heads of state or government of the EU's member states, together with its President and the European Commission President.
-It defines the EU's general political direction and priorities.
+It defines the EU's general political directions and priorities.

 The Council of the EU